Quebec Royal Canadian Mounted Police

 The RCMP "C" Division is the Royal Canadian Mounted Police division responsible for federal policing in the Province of Quebec.
-Approximately 1,500 police officers, civilian members and public servants dedicate their efforts to a number of business lines, including financial integrity, national and border security, and organized crime enforcement.
+Approximately 1,500 police officers, civilian members, and public servants work on a number of different lines of effort, including financial integrity, national and border security, and organized crime enforcement.
 The RCMP in Quebec relies on dedicated resources to conduct investigations, provide VIP protective services and undertake crime prevention initiatives in communities in all areas of Quebec.

 The role of the RCMP in Quebec is strictly to enforce federal statutes.
-"C" Division differs in that respect from its RCMP counterparts in most Canadian provinces and from its policing partners in Quebec, that are guided by the concept of community policing.
-However, by joining forces and intelligence capabilities with its partners in Canada and abroad, "C" Division is able to conduct successful interterritorial investigations.
+"C" Division differs in that respect from its RCMP counterparts in most Canadian provinces and from its policing partners in Quebec, which are guided by the concept of community policing.
+However, by joining forces and intelligence capabilities with its partners in Canada and abroad, "C" Division is able to conduct successful inter-territorial investigations.

 Structure

 In addition to its headquarters located in Montreal, "C" Division is composed of detachments that are divided geographically into two districts, namely East and West districts.